cogment/cogment-doc/docs/reference/cli/orchestrator.md

 ### `directory_auto_register`

-if 0, then the Orchestrator will not register its services to the Directory; The services must be externally registered, or [gRPC endpoints](../parameters.md#grpc-scheme) used to reach the services.
+If 0, then the Orchestrator will not register its services to the Directory; The services must be externally registered, or [gRPC endpoints](../parameters.md#grpc-scheme) used to reach the services.
 If 1, then the Orchestrator will register its services to the [directory service](#directoryservices) if possible.
 Other values are reserved.

 Can be specified as: